COVID-19: Safety in Our Neighborhoods

 - Work with local leaders to install temporary bike lanes, which provide increased safety for cyclists and can demonstrate the potential for permanent bikeways in your community.

 - For the latest information on the status of New Jersey state parks, visit the New Jersey Department of Environmental Protection COVID-19 in State Parks page.

-- County parks and golf courses are allowed to reopen.
-Before going to a park, check with your county to make sure it’s open and be sure to follow social distancing guidelines when visiting.
+- County parks and golf courses are open.
+Before going to a park, check with your county to make sure it’s open, and be sure to follow social distancing guidelines when visiting.

 - When in your home, take advantage of online resources to keep yourself engaged.
 There are many websites providing virtual tours of museums in New Jersey and throughout the world.
 Check out this article to get started.